bob-erdman/developer-dot/communications/dev-guide_rest_v2/reference/line-item.md

           <br>
           <i>ex.</i><code> 2009-12-01T03:00:00</code>
           <br>
-          The date when the transaction took place. <b>An accurate timestamp in this field is important!</b> This will affect the rules our tax engine applies when calculating taxes
+          The date when the transaction took place. <b>An accurate timestamp in this field is important!</b> This affects the rules our tax engine applies when calculating taxes
           <br>
           <br>
-          For example, if you submit a CalcTaxes request with a <code>date</code> of <code>7/1/2018</code>, our tax engine will use the rules that apply for your jurisdiction on <code>7/1/2018</code>.
+          For example, if you submit a CalcTaxes request with a <code>date</code> of <code>7/1/2018</code>, the tax engine uses the rules that apply for your jurisdiction on <code>7/1/2018</code>.
 If the transaction <i>actually</i> occurred on <code>7/25/2018</code>, and the tax rate for this transaction changed after <code>7/1/2018</code>, you may receive incorrect tax information
         </td>
       </tr>
     </tbody>